 - Pain and suffering, which includes physical symptoms of pain, as well as the emotional trauma from how the injury has affected your life

 Working with an experienced attorney is the best way to protect your right to compensation for expenses related to chronic regional pain syndrome.
 Neblett, Beard & Arsenault's attorneys can assess the worth of your case, locate evidence to document damages, and negotiate with the insurance company on your behalf.
-Call today to schedule a free, no-obligation consultation.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation consultation.